Spirituality and Spiritual Care

 Examples of spiritual needs include hope, meaning, purpose in life, a sense of community, and forgiveness.

 We serve people as they connect their spirituality with the experience of injury, disease and disability.

 We do this by living out the values of St. Joseph's Health Care London: Respect, Excellence, Compassion.

 We respect and honour the sacredness of each person.

 As professionally educated and clinically-trained Spiritual Care Practitioners, we continue to develop our expertise to meet the needs of those we serve.
 Compassion flows from understanding the needs of those we serve, in a spiritual care relationship.

-St. Joseph’s Health Care London & the St. Joseph’s Health Care Society are proud to present a special virtual event:
+St. Joseph's Health Care London and the St. Joseph's Health Care Society are proud to present a special virtual event: